-The NEXT applications must connect to our infrastructure to load data.
-It's therefore required that your firewalls allow a) the applications to be loaded in the browser and b) connect to our servers.
+The NEXT applications in your browser must connect to the NEXT backend to load data.
+It's therefore required that your organization's firewalls allow:

 You will need the IT department of your organization to configure the corporate firewalls.